 It is proposed to signal the QT, BT and TT split size and depth limitations differentially in order to guarantee complete partitioning of the picture frame.
 It is asserted that the ambiguities in the VVC draft [1] are resolved with the proposed changes.

 There could be ambiguities in the current signalling of constraints.
-Proponents should clarify with B. Bross if this is a viable solution and report back.
-Revisit.
+Proponents were asked to clarify with B. Bross if this is a viable solution and report back.
+It was confirmed that Problems 1 and 3 are appropriate solutions.
+Another straightforward change relates to the syntax element BT_size.
+Confirmed text is in v4.

+Decision (ed./text improvement): Adopt JVET-L0217 (as per v4)

 JVET-L0540 Cross-check of L0217: Non-CE1: Relation Between QT/BT/TT Split Constraint Syntax Elements [J. Ma (HHI)] [late]